cnobile2012/CheckMeIn/README.md

 $ sudo apt install sqlitebrowswer
 ```

-Now we clone the repository.
+Next we clone the repository.

 The first command is used if you have a GitHub account and are logged in and
 the second command is if you do not have a GitHub account.